ka9q/ka9q-radio/docs/ka9q-radio-3.md

 appropriate bandwidth and sample rates, but the WFM demodulator is more convenient.)

+### samprate =

+Set the output sample rate in Hz.
+A good value for communications FM/PM is 24000 (24 KHz); for linear modes, 12000 (12 kHz).
+WFM (FM stereo broadcast) should use 48000 (48 kHz).
+(These values are used on **modes.conf**.)

+Remember the Nyquist theorem: the sample rate must be at least twice the highest frequency.
+For real signals, such as mono audio, a sample rate of 12 kHz can handle audio up to 6 kHz, but you must allow room for filter skirts so don't push the filters beyond about +/-5 kHz.
+If you need more, increase the sample rate.

+FM is a little different; the sample rate is constrained by the pre-demodulation bandwidth of the signal, not the audio output.
+NBFM is typically 16-20 kHz wide and is handled internally as a *complex* sample stream, so a sample rate of 24 kHz is sufficient.
+(Since the demodulated audio output has at most a bandwidth of 5 kHz, it doesn't need such a high sample rate.
+A future enhancement of *ka9q-radio* may lower the sample rate of the FM demodulator output to save network capacity.)

+*ka9q-radio* supports any output sample rate that is a multiple of the FFT bin spacing.
+This is equal to (overlap - 1) / (overlap * blocktime).
+For the default of block time = 20 ms and overlap = 5, that's 4/(5 * 20 ms) = 40 Hz.
+This covers all the usual standard sample rates.

 ### channels = 1|2

 Set the number of output channels.
 Forced to 1 for FM modes, 2 for WFM